 One part of the productivity equation is the the increase in happiness an employee feels in the coworking space.
 This is important because a happier employee is a more productive employee.
 They will have a more positive attitude, which will reduce the amount of stress that they experience while at work.
 Aside from the happiness factor, global research by Deskmag indicates that 74% of coworkers state that their productivity is increased since they feel better able to meet deadlines and are more creative.
 Not to mention all the tools available to remote workers now.

 Sure, I own a coworking business and have quite a few remote workers at Alkaloid Networks.
 You could say I was biased but studies continue to weigh-in on this concept and have shown that this can be an exceptional tool for any business.
 And I understand how it feels to be isolated in a home office first hand.
 I worked at home for 10 years and, as much as I love my cat, she didn’t provide the face-to-face engagement I needed with other humans.

 Employees thrive in coworking environments, having better focus and drive to complete projects on time.
 OfficeVibe shares further research that an estimated 70% of employees feel as though they are healthier working in a coworking setting rather than a traditional office setting.

 There are many reasons as to why a business should consider employer sponsored coworking as an option for remote workers.
 You can also expand your business without spending a fortune.
 Coworking is the future of the business world.

-Find a membership level that works for you here.
+Find a membership level that works for you and your organization here.